qureshiaquib/qureshiaquib.github.io/_posts/2023-12-29-azureshorts1.md

 ---

 This is the first post tailored for folks who're interested in learning quick tips related to Azure.
-I'm naming it Azure Shorts, which can be read within less than 5 minutes.
+I'm naming it Azure Shorts, which can be read in less than 5 minutes.
 I'm planning to create a separate category for such post and you can find that by visiting category section.

 Post :